 (5) the judge agrees to accept the final decision by the Wyoming Supreme Court, if appropriate.

 (d) Order of discipline.
 If a conditional admission for public discipline is accepted, the Commission shall file the conditional admission and affidavit of consent with the Wyoming Supreme Court, both of which shall remain confidential until accepted by the Wyoming Supreme Court.
 The Wyoming Supreme Court may accept or reject the recommendation and enter an order it deems appropriate.
 The final order shall be based upon the formal allegations made against the judge and any admission.
 Rule 19(f) shall apply.

 (a) Final adjudication in favor of the judge.
 If the adjudicatory panel by majority vote fails to find judicial misconduct, criminal misconduct, civil misconduct or disability by clear and convincing evidence, then the proceedings shall be dismissed and the record shall show an adjudication in favor of the judge.

-(c) Within a reasonable time following the hearing before the adjudicatory panel, the adjudicatory panel shall submit to the full Commission the record of proceedings, including a full transcript of the testimony and all matters received in evidence, and submit the decision setting forth the finding of facts, conclusions of law and any minority opinions.
+(c) Within a reasonable time following the hearing before the adjudicatory panel, the adjudicatory panel shall submit to the disciplinary panel the record of proceedings, including a full transcript of the testimony and all matters received in evidence, and submit the decision setting forth the finding of facts, conclusions of law and any minority opinions.
 A copy of the decision shall be served on the judge or counsel for the judge.